ananta111/android-questions-from-stackoverflow/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Access this application at https://stack-android-util.herokuapp.com.
+Access this application at https://stack-android-util.herokuapp.com or run it locally by following the steps below.

 ## Available Scripts